What to Expect from a Career as a Nurse Practitioner

 Patience Is a Crucial Skill

-All of this brings us to a very important point – you’ll need to be patient, and this is actually one of the most useful skills you can have as a nurse practitioner.
-Your patience will be tested on a daily basis.
-Between issues with your patients, slow progress through the ranks, and the need to constantly learn new things before you can take the next big step in your career, you’re going to have to learn to just wait and keep focusing on your work in the meantime.
-This sounds far easier than it actually is, especially if you’re a more dynamic person who expects constant progress.
+All of this brings us to a critical point – you’ll need to be patient, and this is one of the most valuable skills you can have as a nurse practitioner.
+Your patience will be tested daily.
+Between issues with your patients, slow progress through the ranks, and the need to constantly learn new things before you can take the next big step in your career, you’re going to have to learn to wait and keep focusing on your work in the meantime.
+This sounds far easier than it is, especially if you’re a more dynamic person who expects constant progress.

-Technology plays a major role in healthcare nowadays, and the work of nurses and nurse practitioners commonly leverages advanced tools and different modern gadgets.
-Your daily work will also expose you to various applications that can help you optimize your workflow and improve your performance, and it’s important to occasionally take the time to study those.
+Technology plays a significant role in healthcare nowadays, and the work of nurses and nurse practitioners commonly leverages advanced tools and different modern gadgets.
+Your daily work will also expose you to various applications that can help you optimize your workflow and improve your performance.
+It’s essential to take the time to study those occasionally.
 Again, this is something you’ll be expected to do on your own time and initiative.
 Nobody is going to push you in that direction – but your superiors definitely will expect to see some progress in this regard sooner or later.

 Avoiding Burnout

 You should put as much effort as you can into preventing this because it’s the kind of problem that can quickly creep up on you and overtake your entire life.
 And when that happens, nothing will be able to make you go back to how things were.
-It’s good to see that this problem is being addressed publicly more often nowadays, but we still have a long way to go until it’s actually resolved for good.
-And until then, you must prepare yourself for eventually dealing with it too.
+It’s good to see that this problem is being addressed publicly more often nowadays, but we still have a long way to go until it’s resolved for good.
+Until then, you must prepare yourself to deal with it, too, eventually.

 If the above doesn’t scare you, definitely take a look at the field and see if you’ve got what it takes to enter it.
-The initial barrier is quite high and not many people make it past that stage, but if you have the right mindset and the determination to succeed, working as a nurse can be a very rewarding, productive career for years to come.
+The initial barrier is relatively high, and not many people make it past that stage.
+However, if you have the right mindset and the determination to succeed, working as a nurse can be a gratifying, productive career for years to come.
 And unlike many other jobs right now, there’s no risk that you’ll be phased out of the market at some point, especially if you’re better than the average practitioner.